Skip to main content

 'The Future Belongs to the Weird'

-Returning on 7 March 2026, the Creators’ Summit – Ipswich brings our city’s creative community together for a one-day celebration of ideas, art and connection.
-It’s where hobbyists meet professionals, emerging talent stands alongside established creators, and unexpected collaborations take shape.
+Returning on 7 March 2026, the Creators’ Summit – Ipswich brought the city’s creative community together for a vibrant one‑day celebration of ideas, art and connection.
+It became a space where hobbyists met professionals, emerging talent stood alongside established creators, and unexpected collaborations took shape.

-The 2026 theme, “The Future Belongs to the Weird,” embraces originality and celebrates the unconventional, because ordinary never changed the world.
+The 2026 theme, “The Future Belongs to the Weird,” embraced originality and celebrated the unconventional, because ordinary never changed the world.

 Speakers